psyomn/weaver/questions.markdown

 > This is an awesome question.
 I did not even think about this.
 I am open to
 > anything pretty much.

+> I was considering the suggestion of the weaver weaving these torn pieces of
+> reality onto himself.
+I'm not big on body modification, but something that I
+> saw which was not TOO bad was in a manga where this guy was sewing shapes onto
+> himself (like flowers etc).
+I found something like that on the internet but
+> it's not very big.
+I dunno, just letting you know of this possibility, even
+> though I'm not too keen about it.

 I really the idea that they're linked back to the time and place that they were separated from.
 While the rift heals this little piece is forever trapped,